peterdubeau/closer-look/README.md

 #### Component Hierarchy

-- Within the folder for our overall application, the frontend will be built with ReactJS and will be held in the 'client' folder.
+- Within the folder for the overall application, our frontend will be built with ReactJS and will be held in the 'client' folder.

-- Inside the 'client' folder, the folder 'src' will hold our components, screens, and any assets used to make up the app's front end, structured as per below:
+- Inside the 'client' folder, the folder 'src' will contain our components, screens, and any assets used to make up the app's frontend, and will be structured as per below:

 ``` structure